 You can also add additional criteria to your Entry Event after you've set it (or any time during the building process, before you launch your Workflow).

 To configure the Entry Event, click the Entry Event's name at the top of your Workflow builder.
+Like when you configured it during the building process, you'll see a few events that are labeled with an additional orange tag.
+These are external events and are pulled from our Events API.

 Here you'll be able to change when a user enters the Workflow (if necessary), and add event criteria.
 You'll also be able to specify how often a user can enter the Workflow.